-The storm could delay until the middle of next week the start of the planned "bottom kill" of the Macondo well, when the relief well is scheduled to intersect the well shaft, Allen said.
+The storm could delay until Tuesday the planned "bottom kill" of the Macondo well, when the relief well is scheduled to intersect the well shaft, Allen said.

 The enormous spill response operation is "moving into a new phase" to focus on shoreline cleanup and long-term recovery, Allen said.
 Crews are in the process of removing protective booms from the shores of Florida, Alabama and Mississippi, he said.

-The government on Tuesday reopened 5,144 square miles (13,323 sq km) of Gulf waters to commercial and recreational fishing.
+The government on Tuesday reopened 5,144 square miles of Gulf waters to commercial and recreational fishing.